UNINETTSigma2/documentation/training/material/2022-spring-best-practices/q_and_a-day1.md

 12. Command to explain later
     - `ldd <binary>`, `strings <binary>` (read man pages : man ldd and man strings)

-## Choosing memory and core settings (we start 10:50)
+## Choosing memory and core settings

 We will follow:
 - <https://documentation.sigma2.no/jobs/choosing-memory-settings.html>
 - <https://documentation.sigma2.no/jobs/choosing-number-of-cores.html>

 13. What is the command to check the quota required for a submitted job?
    - compute quota: `cost`
    - storage quota: `dusage`
    - There is no quota "for the submited job".
 The quota is on how many CPU hours you have remaining in the project and how much storage space you have left.

 14. How can I specify that I want 16 tasks on specified nodes?
     - You shall also specify the nodes : e.g. `--nodelist=c1-2,c1-3` (assuming you have the right to run on these nodes)